 Editor’s Note: This post is part of a series featuring speakers from the Marketing Artificial Intelligence Conference (MAICON).
 For more information, visit www.MAICON.ai.

-Just like marketers, sales pros are eager to start using artificial intelligence (AI) to be more effective, productive contributors.
+Just like marketers, sales pros are eager to start using AI in sales to be more effective, productive contributors.

 Doug Davidoff (@dougdavidoff), Founder and CEO of Imagine Business Development, advises these savvy salespeople at high-growth companies to upgrade their sales strategies.
 He’s worked with more than 1500 companies ... so he gets what actually works and what does not.